tardyp/yamlconfig/README.rst

 values:
    a set of possible values that the attribute can take

+types:
+   the set of possible types a multi can match

 name:
    the name of the attribute as displayed in the UI